A Pedestrian Accident Attorney Can Help Your Case

 - Nationwide, a pedestrian is killed in an accident about every 81 minutes

-- According to the NHTSA, the number of pedestrian accidents has increased over the last few years
+- The number of pedestrian accidents in the United States has increased over the last few years

 Common causes of pedestrian accidents

-- Impaired driving or walking: Motorists and pedestrians who are under the influence are more likely to be involved in an accident.
+- Impaired driving or walking: Motorists and pedestrians are both more prone to making unsafe decisions when under the influence of drugs or alcohol.

-- Failure to yield right-of-way: It’s important to be familiar with the rules of the road– drivers should yield to pedestrians at crosswalks, while pedestrians should yield when crossing at non-crosswalk locations.
+- Failure to yield right-of-way: It’s important to be familiar with the rules of the road–drivers should yield to pedestrians at crosswalks, while pedestrians should yield when crossing at non-crosswalk

 - Pedestrians walking unsafely: Pedestrians should use sidewalks when possible and walk against the flow of traffic.
 Being as predictable as possible is the best way to keep yourself safe while walking.